-Another mild summer has seen network wide peak demand continue to remain in the winter season.
+While average temperatures across summer were slightly higher than the last couple of years, the lower maximum temperatures during winter made the network wide peak demand remain in the winter season.
 Individual site forecasts continue to show low steady growth on average, though the continued impacts from previous events such as drought, bushfires and floods have affected some sites where it is unclear what the long-term effects of these events will be.